gryffydd/algae/README.md

 exponents.
 Calling this Mate's Rate (`MATES_RATE`) it was found that a very small advantage (`1.1`) could bring on this behaviour.
 A value of `1.2` was not that different to `2.0` in the way that the cells 'clumped' together.
-Interstingly, value of less than `1.0` caused an extreme version of the difused behaviour shown in the 'Simple Weighted' initial version.
+Interstingly, value of less than `1.0` caused an extreme version of the diffused behaviour shown in the 'Simple Weighted' initial version.

 ### Aging and Weakening